freerange/pair-programming-presentation/presentation.md

 ## I don't want to disturb someone to ask them to pair

-* Agree explicit rules about interruption for pairing
+* Agree explicit rules
-* Fixed pair rotation times e.g. every day/half-day
+* Fixed pair rotation times
-* No need for same pair to work on same story from beginning to end
+* Multiple pairs per story

 ^
-- Here are some ideas to avoid this problem
-- [Read the bullet points]
+- [Read title]
+- We don't think you should ever feel as if you can't interrupt someone to ask to pair.
+- But at the very least it's worth coming up with some explicit rules about when it's ok to do it.
+- It makes it easier to find a new pair if everyone is changing pairs every day or half-day.
+- It's easier to change pairs regularly if a pair doesn't feel it has to work on the same story from beginning to end.

 ---

-## No other developer available to pair
+## I can't find another developer to pair with

 * Core pairing hours
-* Doing more pairing ought to reduce the need for as many meetings
+* More pairing, less meetings
-* Shorter more efficient meetings / make attendance voluntary
+* Better meetings
-* Spike on something / refactor something
+* Spike / Refactor

 ^
-- Here are some ideas to avoid this problem
-- [Read the bullet points]
+- [Read title]
+- We haven't tried it, but having specific hours of the day set aside for pairing might make it easier to find someone available to pair.
+- We reckon that if the team is doing a lot of pairing there shouldn't be as much need to have as many meetings.
+- Making meetings more efficient and making attendance voluntary might mean that people spend less time in meetings and are more available to pair.
+- If you really can't find someone to pair with, we'd recommend that you spike on something or find something to refactor rather than starting work on a new story.

 ---

 ## I found my last pairing session hard work

-* Be patient - pairing is a skill which takes time to learn
+* Patience
-* Decide to try a new tactic
+* Try a new tactic
-* Pair with someone different
+* Someone else
-* Encourage your colleagues to pair more often
+* Encouragement to pair

 ^
-- Here are some ideas to avoid this problem
-- [Read the bullet points]
+- Be patient - pairing is a skill which takes time to learn.
+- Make a conscious decision to try something new the next time you pair.
+- Pair with someone different than last time.
-- The more everyone pairs the easier it will get
+- Encourage your colleagues to pair more often - the more _everyone_ pairs the easier it will get to pair.

 ---

-## I feel like I need to pick up another story as soon as I finish one
+## I feel like I ought to pick up another story as soon as I finish one

-* It's better for the team if you:
 * Help someone else
 * Spend time refactoring code

 ^
-- We think there are advantages to keeping work-in-progress to a minimum
+- We think that pressure isn't always healthy and there are advantages to keeping work-in-progress to a minimum.
-- And so it's probably better to help someone else or spend time refactoring rather than start work on a new story.
+- And so it's probably better _for the team_ to help someone else or spend time refactoring rather than start work on a new story.

 ---